How To Pay Your Mortgage With a Credit Card

-Mortgage companies usually do not allow you to pay your mortgage with credit cards directly.
+Mortgage companies usually don’t allow you to pay your mortgage with credit cards directly.
 You may be able to do so using a third-party payment service, but this may cost you fees, which can sometimes be more than any rewards you may earn on your credit card.

-Yes, it is possible to pay your mortgage with a credit card, but you may not be able to do it directly.
-Average processing fees charged by credit card companies are 1.3% to 3.5%, and mortgage lenders do not want to pay those fees.
-If borrowers dispute the transaction, there can be a chargeback, and lenders do not want to risk it.
+Yes, it’s possible to pay your mortgage with a credit card, but you may not be able to do it directly.
+Average processing fees charged by credit card companies are 1.3% to 3.5%, and mortgage lenders don’t want to pay those fees.
+If borrowers dispute the transaction, there can be a chargeback, and lenders don’t want to risk it.

 You can use alternative payment methods and third-party payment companies to pay your mortgage through a credit card.
 Be mindful of the fees they charge because they can be higher than the rewards you may earn on your credit card.